 Formula(s) to Calculate Retention Ratio

-- RETENTION RATIO = RETAINED EARNINGS / NET INCOME
+- RETENTION RATIO = RETAINED EARNINGS IN DOLLARS / NET INCOME IN DOLLARS

 - Assuming that just because a firm retains significant income that it will be invested wisely.

 - Assuming that the primary resource for allocation is money.
 There are other resources and techniques that may prove far more important for long-term growth.